epatters/datascienceontology-backend/README.md

-# Data Science Ontology backend
+# Backend for Data Science Ontology

-The Data Science Ontology backend consists of
+This repository contains the web backend for the Data Science Ontology, consisting of:
-- REST API, implemented by Express.js proxy server
+- REST API, implemented using an Express.js proxy server
 - CouchDB (or Cloudant) database
 - Actions for Apache OpenWhisk (or IBM Cloud Functions)